-*Immigration regulations state that unforeseen circumstances may include loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, inordinate increases in tuition and/or living costs, unexpected changes in the financial conditions of the student's source of support, medical bills, or other substantial and unexpected expenses 8CFR§214.2(f)(9)(ii)(C ).
-Only unforeseen problems can be the basis for hardship employment since, in order to obtain a Form I-20 and enter the United States in F-1 status initially, students had to first demonstrate that all of the financial resources needed for their program of study were available.
+*Immigration regulations state that unforeseen circumstances may include loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, inordinate increases in tuition and/or living costs, or unexpected changes in the financial conditions of the student's source of support, medical bills, or other substantial and unexpected expenses Source: [8CFR§214.2(f)(9)(ii)(C )-(D) and (F)].